 - consumer protection law;

-- plans of arrangement; and
+- corporate governance and plans of arrangement;

 During law school, she completed Osgoode Hall's Intensive Program in Aboriginal Lands, Resources and Government.
 As part of that program, Michelle spent two months in New Zealand developing a legally focused rehabilitation program for maximum-security prisoners who were about to be released from custody.
 She also received Osgoode Hall's class prize for constitutional litigation.